Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Training protocol and parameter selection

 \section{Training protocol and parameter selection}

-The training methods for neural networks can be unsupervised or supervised.
-We will focus on applying a supervised method.
+Training methods for neural networks can be unsupervised or supervised.
+We focused on applying a supervised method.

-Studies, where one kind of gradient descent method is applied, stand out in the literature.
-An example is the paradigm of Reservoir Computing paradigm with liquid- or echo-state networks \cite{doi:10.1162/089976602760407955}, where the modifications of the network are made in the weights of the output layer, $ \mathbf{W ^ { out}} $.
+{Different approaches are available, but those in which a particular type of gradient descent method is applied stand out in the literature.
+An example is the paradigm of Reservoir Computing, specifically the use of liquid (or echo-state networks) \cite{doi:10.1162/089976602760407955}, where the modifications of the network weights are made in the weights of the output layer, $ \mathbf{W^{out}}$.}

-Other outstanding methods were developed by Sussillo and Abbot.
-They have developed a method called FORCE that allows them to reproduce complex output patterns, including human motion-captured data \cite{susillo_2009}.
-Modifications to the algorithm have also been applied successfully in various applications \cite{10.1371/journal.pone.0191527}.
+Other outstanding approachs were developed by Sussillo and Abbot.
+They have developed a method called FORCE that allows to reproduce complex output patterns, including human motion-captured data \cite{susillo_2009}.
+Modifications to the algorithm have also been applied successfully in various applications \cite{10.1371/journal.pone.0220547, 10.1371/journal.pone.0191527, 10.1371/journal.pcbi.1010590}.

-The other method used for the estimation of the gradient in RNNs is called Backpropagation Through Time (BPTT), and then some optimization method for minimizing the gradient.
-Given the recent advances in the implementation of this method with the Open-source libraries previously mentioned, this is the method explored here.
-There are also other back propagation-based methods been published recently for example in \cite{Khan2018}, authors propose to use fractional calculus to improve the conventional BPTT.
+The other method used for estimation of the gradient in RNNs is called Backpropagation Through Time (BPTT), and then an optimization method for minimizing the gradient.
+Given the recent advances in the implementation of this method with the open-source libraries previously mentioned, this is the method used here.
+There are also other back propagation-based methods that have been published recently, for example in \cite{Khan2018}, authors propose to use fractional calculus to improve the conventional BPTT.

-In this work, supervised learning was used, with standard backpropagation through time implementing an Adaptive SGD training method provided by Keras framework.
+In this work, supervised learning was used, with standard backpropagation through time implementing an {Adaptive Stochastic Gradient Descent} training method provided by the Keras framework \cite{DBLP:journals/corr/KingmaB14}.

-First, recurrent weights were obtained using a random normal distribution with the orthogonal condition on the matrix.
-Noisy square pulse signals, as presented in Figure \ref{fig:2}, were used at the inputs.
+{First, recurrent weights were initialized using a random normal distribution with the orthogonal condition on the matrix. {During} training, noisy square pulse signals were used as the inputs, as the examples shown in Figure \ref{fig:2}}{, and described in Section \ref{task}.}

 The appropriate loss function to train the model is the mean square error between the target function and the output of the network.
 It is defined as: